paezha/Spatial-Statistics-Course/Github Book/_book/07-Activity-Maps-as-Processes.md

 ## Activity

+**NOTE**: Activities include technical "how to" tasks/questions.
+Usually, these ask you to organize data, create a plot, and so on in support of analysis and interpretation.
+These tasks are indicated by a star (*).

-*1. Simulate and plot a landscape using a random, stochastic, or deterministic process.
+1.* Simulate and plot a landscape using a random, stochastic, or deterministic process.
 It is your choice whether to simulate a point pattern or a continuous variable.
 Identify the key parameters that make a landscape more or less random.
 Repeat several times changing those parameters.

 2. Recreate any one of the maps you created and share the map with a fellow student.
 Ask them to guess whether the map is random or non-random.